bellwood4486/sample-go-containerized-debug/README.md

 ❯ docker-compose up -d --build
 ```

-2345と8080をリッスンしているのがわかります。
+The port 8080 is for the application.
+2345 is for Delve.
 ```
-❯ dc logs -f
+❯ docker-compose logs -f
 Attaching to 1_dlv_app_1
 app_1  | API server listening at: [::]:2345
 app_1  | Launching server at ":8080" ...
 ```

-curlで結果が返ります。
+The application returns "hello world".
 ```
 ❯ curl http://localhost:8080
 hello world
 ```

 In the container, there are 2 processes.
-One is Delve's process.
-Another is an application process run via Delve.
+PID:1 is a process of Delve.
+PID:12 is of the application launched by Delve.
 ```
 ❯ docker-compose exec app ash /go/src/github.com/bellwood4486/sample-go-containerized-debug/1_dlv # ps